Tanya Savicheva: Deaths

-Savicheva began to record the deaths of each family member in Tanya's half empty work notebook.
-Each page had a letter heading; Savicheva chose the page headed by Russian letter ж and recorded the death of her sister with the following statement written probably in blue pencil, in large handwriting which filled the page, "Zhenya died on December 28th at 12 noon, 1941."
+Savicheva began to record the deaths of each family member in her half empty work notebook.
+Each page had a letter heading; Savicheva chose the page headed by the Cyrillic letter Ж and recorded the death of her sister with the following statement written probably in blue pencil, in large handwriting which filled the page, "Zhenya died on December 28th at 12 noon, 1941."

 From here on, most of Tanya's family also died in quick succession.
 Her grandmother, Yevdokiya Grigorievna, died a month later, two days after Savicheva's twelfth birthday, of heart failure, having lost a third of her body weight.
 Yevdokiya Grigorievna refused to go to hospital as she felt the hospitals were overrun enough already.
-She was buried in a mass grave in what is today's Piskaryovskoye Memorial Cemetery where there is a memorial complex to the victims of the siege.
-Savicheva recorded her death under the page heading for the letter Б with the words, "Grandma died on the 25th of January at 3 o'clock, 1942."
+She was buried in a mass grave in what is today's Piskaryovskoye Memorial Cemetery, where there is a memorial complex to the victims of the siege.
+Savicheva recorded her death under the page heading for the letter Б with the words "Grandma died on the 25th of January at 3 o'clock, 1942."

-Tanya later admitted that at the behest of their grandmother they postponed the burial and kept grandmother's ration card until the end of the month, thus the official date of her death was recorded as February 1, 1942.
+Tanya later admitted that at the behest of their grandmother they postponed the burial and kept Yevdokiya's ration card until the end of the month; thus, the official date of her death was recorded as 1 February 1942.

-On 28 February Nina disappeared.
+On 28 February, Nina disappeared.
 On the day of her disappearance Leningrad had come under heavy artillery fire and the remaining family presumed her to be dead.
 In fact Nina Savicheva had been evacuated without warning across Lake Ladoga on the dangerous Road of Life ice route.
 Nina had no opportunity to send word to any of her relatives, the ice route being reserved only for essential food, fuel, medicine and evacuation purposes.
 She remained ill for several months and was not able to return to Leningrad to find out what had happened to her family until 1945.
 Savicheva made no reference to Nina in the notebook.
 It was Nina who eventually found the diary on returning to Leningrad.

 Grandmother's death was followed by Savicheva's brother Leka in March 1942.
 He had tried earlier in the war to enlist in the military but had been turned down because of nearsightedness.
 Leka had become a promising engineer, and was also a talented musician.
 He worked long shifts at the Admiralty Shipyard, often working a second shift into the night.
-He died in the shipyard's hospital on March 17, Savicheva hurriedly recording this in her diary under the letter Л, "Leka died March 17th, 1942, at 5 o'clock in the morning, 1942."
+He died in the shipyard's hospital on 17 March, Savicheva hurriedly recording this in her diary under the letter Л, "Leka died March 17th at 5 o'clock in the morning, 1942."